Ranveer6699/Ranveer6699.github.io/index.md

 # Hi, I am Ranveer

 I am currently a junior majoring in Computer Science at University of Texas at Dallas.
-My interest are General Purpose AI and precictive modelling
+My interest are General Purpose AI and precictive modelling.
+I am actively looking for an internship

 ### Markdown